sinfloodmusic/esp-at-docker/README.md

 If you have a pull request that cleans it up and makes it a bit cleaner, feel free to contribute.
 My time is limited but will try to test out your change.

 Shameless Plug: We're working on music related projects all the time, but we do make music too!
-If you like Rock and Roll with with synths and Drum Machines mixed in, check us out here [Sinflood](https://soundcloud.com/sinflood).
+If you like rock with synths and drum machines mixed in, check us out here [Sinflood](https://soundcloud.com/sinflood).
 We're also on Facebook at [Sinflood](https://www.facebook.com/sinfloodmusic)

 ## Installation